F12-Empyrion/f12-empyrion.github.io/the-great-wipe.md

 1. The CV you built will be restored from backup wholesale.
 It will contain all the stuff you put into it, no changes.
 This should give you a good start on the new server.
 2. You will then queue up a blueprint for a capital vessel, or a small vessel, or whatnot, in YOUR OWN factory, and the admin will complete it for you instantly, without requiring resources. **This is why it is important that you make blueprints of your ships**.
+3. XP and some credits will be fixed.
+4. Reputation can be discussed.

 While we want to ensure people don't feel cheated, we do not plan on restoring ALL your ships and structures.